 Bring water to temperature.
 Preheat your chawan with a small amount of this warm water, enough to reach a third of the vessel.

 Place your whisk inside the vessel, which will soften the bristles.

 After about 20 seconds, remove the whisk, discard the water and dry the bowl with a cloth.

 Scoop and sift the matcha into your chawan.

 Measure 60–80ml, or a shot glass, of water at 80°C and carefully pour in the water in a spiral formation, beginning from the top of the bowl and working your way to the middle.

 You can reduce the temperature of water by transferring it into another vessel at room temperature.
 The temp drops 10°C each time.
 Transferring boiling water twice will bring the temperature down to approximately 80°C.

 Use the chasen to gently scrape the bottom of the chawan to dislodge any undissolved particles.

-Extend your arm out as straight as possible, and using the action of your wrist, whisk vigorously left to right, or in an ‘M’ formation.
+Extend your arm out as straight as possible, and using the action of your wrist (less of the arm), whisk vigorously left to right, or in an ‘M’ formation.
 Do not press down on the chasen.